Environment Field Team Leader

 • Experience with power tools and hand tools including chainsaws, and rigging equipment

-• Team Leaders starting in February are 450-hour AmeriCorps members during the 15-week training and will receive an education award of $1,612.43.
-Team Leaders starting in April are not AmeriCorps members.
+• Team Leaders are 300-hour AmeriCorps members during the 8-week training period and will receive an education award of $1,311.11 upon successful completion.

 AmeriCorps members may also be eligible for student loan deferment and childcare reimbursement.

-• All Leaders will receive a weekly living allowance of $250 (less taxes) during training.
+• Leaders will receive a weekly living allowance of $250 (less taxes) during training.

 • Living allowances range from $440-475 per week upon successful completion of training.